Best romantic movies on Disney Plus for Valentine's Day and beyond

 The always charming Sandra Bullock leads the cast in While You Were Sleeping where she plays Lucy who saves the life of Peter Callaghan when he is pushed onto some train tracks.
 But Peter is in a coma and a series of events leads everyone, including Peter's friends and family, to believe that the pair are engaged.

-Sign up to Disney+ for £5.99 a month or save 15% with the annual plan for £59.99.
 Looking for something else to watch?
-Check out our list of the best movies on Disney Plus and best shows on Disney Plus, or visit our TV Guide to see what’s on tonight.
+Check out our list of the best movies on Disney Plusand best shows on Disney Plus, or visit our TV Guide and Streaming Guide to see what’s on tonight.